Coreness — Platform for Automation and AI Solutions

 📋 Scenario Creation Guide

-What it is: Complete guide to creating and configuring scenarios for Telegram bots with support for placeholders, transitions, and dynamic logic.
+What it is: Guide to creating scenarios for Telegram bots.
+Placeholders, transitions, and dynamic logic are covered.

 What's inside: